 - ¼ tsp sea salt

 - ½ tsp vanilla extra

-- Once it begins to simmer, remove it from heat and add in the NutraSweet, vanilla extract + sea salt.
+- Once it begins to simmer, remove it from heat and add in the optional sweetener, vanilla extract + sea salt.
 Whisk until combined.

 - Add in the cocoa powder, then whisk again until smooth.